unicode-org/icu4x/tutorials/data_management.md

 }
 ```

-This has two advantages: it reduces our code size, as `DateTimeFormatter` includes much more functionality than `TypedDateTimeFormatter<Gregorian>`, and it reduces our data size, as `--keys-for-bin` can now determine that we need even fewer keys.
-The data size improvement could have also been achieved by manually listing the data keys we think we'll need (using the `--keys` flag), but we risk a runtime error if we're wrong.
+This has two advantages: it reduces our code size, as `DateTimeFormatter` includes much more functionality than `TypedDateTimeFormatter<Gregorian>`, and it reduces our data size, as `--markers-for-bin` can now determine that we need even fewer markers.
+The data size improvement could have also been achieved by manually listing the data markers we think we'll need (using the `--markers` flag), but we risk a runtime error if we're wrong.

 This is a common pattern in `ICU4X`, and most of our APIs are designed with data slicing in mind.

-Rebuilding the application and rerunning datagen rewards us with a 3KB data blob, which only contains 7 data keys!
+Rebuilding the application and rerunning datagen rewards us with a 3KB data blob, which only contains 7 data markers!

-These API-level optimizations also apply to compiled data (there's no need to use `--keys-for-bin`, as the compiler will remove unused keys).
+These API-level optimizations also apply to compiled data (there's no need to use `--markers-for-bin`, as the compiler will remove unused markers).

 # 6. Summary